 What is repatriation?

-Repatriation is the process whereby certain types of Native American cultural items are returned to lineal descendants, culturally affiliated Indian tribes, Alaska Native villages and corporations, and Native Hawaiian organizations.
+Repatriation is the process whereby certain types of American Indian cultural items are returned to lineal descendants, culturally affiliated American Indian tribes, Alaska Native villages and corporations, and Native Hawaiian organizations.
 Human remains, funerary objects, sacred objects, and objects of cultural patrimony are legally defined categories of items that may be considered for repatriation.

 Archaeological Materials and Ancient Art